PetruUdrea/Snake_Game/README.md

 BORDERLESS: Since there are no walls in the second mode, the snake's head will emerge from the opposite side whenever it surpasses one of the four limits (down, right, left, or right).
 For example, if the snake's head surpasses the right limit, it will emerge from the left in the same direction as before and stay exactly where it was on the vertical axis.

 In the main.py file there are instructions to change the game mode from default to borderless.

+For more details about the functions of the game you read the small documentation in the documentation branch.